simonswine/tarmak/docs/getting-started.rst

 Getting Started
 ================

 Here we will walk through how to use Tarmak to spin up a Kubernetes cluster in AWS.
-This will deploy the Kubernetes master nodes, an etcd cluster, worker nodes, vault and a bastion node with a public IP address.
+This will deploy the Kubernetes master nodes, an Etcd cluster, worker nodes, vault and a bastion node with a public IP address.

 Prerequisites
 -------------